-A worker's role description will include an acknowledgement and approval of technologies such as email, social networking and mobile phone communications as a legitimate means of communicating with young people.
+A worker's role description will set out the church's expectations about how they are to communicate with young people and how this will be monitored.
+For example should the worker be contacting children and young people directly or through parents; Are they allowed to email/text/ call a young person; How will this contact be recorded?
 It should also include the expectations of the church in relation to their use.
 On the general consent form, parents/carers sign to agree that the young person can receive such communications.